vibinAlex/Webapp_testforBidone/README.md

-Hi Please download and unzip file and change conncetion string with your own sql server name in appsetting json file, Note : Updated the aplication with json file creation, files wil be listed out in folde location wwwroot\Json after create json file by click. thank you
+Hi Please download and unzip file and change conncetion string with your own sql server name in appsetting json file, Note : Updated the aplication with json file creation, after create json files wil be listed out in folder location wwwroot\Json. thank you